jxieeducation/jxieeducation.github.io/_posts/2016-06-13-Document-Similarity-With-Word-Movers-Distance.md

 1. Obama speaks to the media in Illinois --> Obama speaks media Illinois --> 4 words
 2. The president greets the press --> president greets press --> 3 words

-WMD stems from an optimization problem called the Earth Moving Distance, which has been applied to tasks like image search.
+WMD stems from an optimization problem called the Earth Mover's Distance, which has been applied to tasks like image search.
 EMD is an optimization problem that tries to solve for **flow**.

 Every unique word (out of N total) is given a flow of ```1 / N```.
 Each word in sentence 1 has a flow of ```0.25```, while each in sentence 2 has a flow of ```0.33```.
 Like with liquid, what goes out must sum to what went in.